mu373/documentation/docs/computation/hpc/intro/vscode-jupyter.md

 # Jupyter on VS Code

 ## Introduction
-In the previous sections, we've learend how to start Jupyter Lab on Discovery computing node and how to connect those nodes from VS Code.
-If you haven't, follow the following tutorials:
+In the previous sections, we've learned how to start Jupyter Lab on Discovery computing node and how to connect those nodes from VS Code.
+If you haven't, you can follow the following tutorials:
 - [Starting a Jupyter Lab on computing node](/docs/computation/hpc/intro/jupyter)
 - [Connecting VS Code to Discovery](/docs/computation/hpc/intro/vscode)

-Now, you can even **use Jupyter directly from VS Code**, which offers more powerful editing experience than on browsers.
+Now, **you can even use Jupyter directly from VS Code**, which offers more powerful editing experience than in browsers.

 ## Reasons to use Jupyter from VS Code
 Why would I care to use Jupyter from VS Code when it can be accessed from any browser?